saucelabs/sauce-docs/docs/dev/error-messages.md

 *   Try breaking up your tests into [smaller, more atomic, more independent chunks](https://wiki.saucelabs.com/display/DOCS/Best+Practices%3A+Use+Small%2C+Atomic%2C+Autonomous+Tests).
 We recommend that tests should take no longer than five minutes to run.
 *   If you suspect the problem is with your app's memory requirements, lowering the screen resolution may lower the rendering requirements.
-*   Try removing any pre-run executables from your desired capabilities to see if that resolves the problem.
+*   Try removing any pre-run executables from your capabilities to see if that resolves the problem.
 *   Once you've done all of the above, raise a support ticket.